Introduction

 - Local is generally better than imported.
 (Local honey is better than imported honey because of local conditions, the local eagle understands the local currents better than eagles from a different place).

-- Slow church needs to have a local value.
+- Slow church needs to have a local value, local ‘prescence’.

-- You can scale well when people are autonomous.
+- You can scale well when people are autonomously self-governing.
 Besides scaling, a local emphasis is economical, there are savings to be made when ‘buying local’ for a community as a whole.

-- Local also is about resilience and damaged control.
+- Local also is about resilience and damage mitigation.
 If one congregation becomes infected by some spiritual disease, the rest are protected by their self-governing design.

 - Local churches need some form of autonomy to let their particular color, light, function, gift, and uniqueness shine without being subdued, diluted or controlled by leaders far removed.